codeforbtv/docs/local-cloud-proposal.md

 * Live streaming for public, educational, and government access
 * WordPress Multisite for statewide verticals (e.g. rescue squads, food shelves, job banks, historical societies)
 * Lakecraft

+#### Phase 2: Implement

+While phase 1 will be bootstrapped, phase 2 will involve finding seed money to cover expenses for a limited period of time.

+During phase 2:

+* Additional capacity will be added to the internal storage area network (SAN)
+* Components will be standardized and technical oversight processes will be developed
+* Service continuity will be an area of priority

+Phase 2 will involve more public facing activities including:

+* Additional public, educational, and government applications deployed
+* Outreach to organizations and individuals who could use the local cloud
+* Organic expansion of services based on community needs